heroku/buildpacks-php/README.md

 ![Heroku Cloud Native Buildpack: heroku/php](https://cloud.githubusercontent.com/assets/51578/13712789/9569dce4-e793-11e5-9147-1fe28dc802d6.png)

 `heroku/php` is the [Heroku Cloud Native Buildpack](https://github.com/heroku/buildpacks) for PHP applications.
-It builds PHP application source code into production application images with minimal configuration.
+It builds PHP application source code into application images with minimal configuration.

 > [!IMPORTANT]
 > This is a [Cloud Native Buildpack](https://buildpacks.io), and is a component of the [Heroku Cloud Native Buildpacks](https://github.com/heroku/buildpacks) project.
-If you are looking for the Heroku Classic Buildpack for PHP (for use on the Heroku platform) instead, you may find it [here](https://github.com/heroku/heroku-buildpack-php).
+If you are instead looking for the Heroku Classic Buildpack for PHP (for use on the Heroku platform), you may find it [here](https://github.com/heroku/heroku-buildpack-php).

 ## Usage